|The Greek Islands|

 Mykonos can be easily reached from Rafina or Piraeus (near Athens) where there are daily ferries departing to the Cyclades, but off course there are also direct flights to Mykonos from the airports at Amsterdam and Brussels.
 Check the following websites: Cyclades Fast Ferries, Blue Star Ferries, Alfa Ferries and Agoudimos Lines (Rafina - Andros - Tinos - Mykonos - takes about 4 and a half hour), Hellenic Seaways (Tinos - Mykonos - Naxos - Paros), Sea Jets Consortium (Rafina - Tinos - Mykonos of Rafina - Mykonos in two hours).
 Ferry connections from Rafina to Mykonos are very good and plenty.
 There are also ferries leaving from Piraeus heading for Mykonos, but it is easier and more convieniant to leave from Rafina.
 First of all it is not as hectic and large as Piraeus and second of all you don't have to go through Athens.
 You can reach Rafina from the airport by bus or by taxi in about half an hour.
 If you want to check the ferries from and to Mykonos and order a ticket - click here.

 I always take off by car and drive around the island to the more isolated and quiet beaches of Mykonos.
 Or I like to park the car on top of a mountain and make a walk.
 If you want to discover the island and visit the beaches of Mykonos that most people don't see, or you just want to be mobile and comfortable, it would be wise to rent a car.
-Get quotes from different car rentals before you go and if like an offere and you want to, than make a reservation ahead.
-Print the quotes out and take them with you if you don't make an online reservation, so you have something to show.
+Get quotes from different car rentals before you go and if like an offer and you want to, than make a reservation ahead.
+Print the quotes out and take them with you if you don't make an on line reservation, so you have something to show.
 If you rent a car on the island than don't take it if it sounds too expensive.
 There are many car rental companies on the island of Mykonos so you can afford to shop around and save yourself a lot of money.
 You can also try to make a better deal than you are offered.
-I can proudly say that in 2009 I managed to get my car at half the price they first asked me to just by saying that I would walk a few meters because I could get a better deal there.
 Car rental in Mykonos is more expensive than on most of the other islands, or probably than on any other Greek island.
 Be safe and take a full insurance.
 On some places the traffic can be hectic and the streets can be narrow.
 Compare prices of the different car rentals and different kinds of cars with reviews of the car rental company on the website of rentalcars.com - click here.